Twin Cities: (763) 634-2564 - - In Southern MN: (507) 550-2564

 Note: Inflow and Infiltration Inspections

 If groundwater seeps through openings into a home's or business's sewer line, it unnecessarily strains the city's sanitary treatment facilities.
 Some cities sometimes require inflow/infiltration or I&I inspections before a home can be sold.
-If leakage problems are found pipelining may be the best solution.
+If leakage problems are found, pipelining may be the best solution.

 Examples of Minnesota cities that require sellers to have an inflow/infiltration inspection to check for excess flow of clear water into the city’s sewer system include: